Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Magnetic field orientation maps

-For M~51 and M~83, the overall $B$-field morphology is the same in both FIR and radio polarimetric observations.
-The $B$-field orientation map of M51 is the same as presented by \citet{Borlaff2021}, where the pitch angles of the spiral arms at the outskirts of M51 are different at FIR and radio wavelengths.
-Section \ref{subsec:PitchB} shows the associated radial profiles of the magnetic pitch angles of these galaxies.
+For M\,51 and M\,83, the overall spiral $B$-field morphology is the same in both FIR and radio polarimetric observations, with some significative differences at large radii.
+The $B$-field orientation map of M\,51 is the same as presented by \citet{Borlaff2021}, where the pitch angles of the spiral arms at the outskirts of M\,51 are different at FIR and radio wavelengths.
+Sec.\,\ref{subsec:PitchB} shows the associated radial profiles of the magnetic pitch angles of these galaxies.
+A similar result is observed in the outskirts of M\,83 when comparing the radio polarization and FIR magnetic pitch angle profiles (Fig.\,\ref{fig:FIR_morphology_spirals}).

-NGC~6946 shows a highly disordered FIR $B$-field orientation spatially located with the star-forming regions in the spiral arms.
-Fig\, \ref{fig:FIR_morphology_spirals} shows the $B$-field pattern traced by both FIR and radio polarimetric observations, revealing clear large structural differences.
-At radio wavelengths, a large-scale well-ordered spiral $B$-field has been measured \citep{Beck1991,Beck2007}.
-At FIR wavelengths, we detect a spiral $B$-field in the central $\sim3$ kpc diameter.
-At larger galactocentric radius ($R>3$ kpc), the $B$-field orientation is highly disordered in the spiral arms.
-The histogram of $B$-field orientations (Fig.\,\ref{fig:PAhist}) shows an almost flat distribution with a $\langle $PA$^{\rm{hist,FIR}}_{B} \rangle= 111\pm55^{\circ}$ at $154$ \um~and $\langle $PA$^{\rm{hist,Radio}}_{B} \rangle= 69\pm49^{\circ}$ at $6$ cm.

-The $B$-field orientation in NGC~1068 is compatible with the previous $89$~\um~observations reported by \citet{ELR2020}.
+The $B$-field orientation in NGC\,1068 is compatible with the previous $89$~\um~observations reported by \citet{ELR2020}.
 Here, we present deeper $89$ \um~polarimetric observations and new $53$ \um~polarimetric observations.
 We detect a $6$ kpc-scale spiral $B$-field at $89$~\um, in comparison with the $3$ kpc scale detected by \citet{ELR2020}.
 The new $53$ \um~polarimetric observations show a change of $\sim90^{\circ}$ at the core of NGC~1068 with respect to the $89$ \um.
 This angular offset may be due to a transition from dichroic absorption to dichroic emission or that the $53$ \um\ is resolving the beginning of the spiral arm within the central $1$ kpc.

 In summary: